The IQ Question

 • IQ test performance is caused by mental abilities and other factors.

 Why does this matter?
-Because people have a tendency to collapse these three things into one thing.
-When people say things like "My IQ is X" they mean that an IQ of X is a stable, persistent, and probably innate property of themselves.
-They equate their IQ score with their genetic potential for intelligence.
-That is a bit misleading, because X was just a test result that occurred on a specific test under specific conditions.
+Because people have a tendency to collapse those three things into one thing.
+People think of IQ as a simple measure of intelligence, not as a somewhat arbitrary test score.
+They equate IQ with the genetic potential for intelligence.
+That is a bit misleading, because an IQ score is just a test result that occurred on a specific test under specific conditions.
 It is just a measurement of a metric.
+IQ depends on intelligence to some extent, but it is not equivalent to intelligence.

-If you practice taking IQ tests you will almost certainly increase your IQ score on similar tests.
-Would such practice make you more intelligent, or just reallocate some of your intelligence to the kinds of problems that are found on IQ tests?
+If you practice taking IQ tests, you will almost certainly increase your IQ score on similar tests.
+Would such practice make you more intelligent?
+Or would it just reallocate some of your intelligence to the types of problems that are found on IQ tests?
 Probably the latter.

-IQ tests don't measure all the mental abilities that contribute to our intuitive concept of intelligence.
+IQ tests don’t measure all the mental abilities that contribute to our intuitive concept of intelligence.
 IQ does not depend on long-term memory, creativity, curiosity, or the ability to learn from experience.
-It does not depend on the mental processing involved in physical abilities, such as throwing a ball or running around obstacles.
+It does not depend on the mental processing involved in physical abilities, such as throwing a ball or running around obstacles, which might be considered a type of intelligence or an expression of intelligence.

-So, when you are using the concept of IQ you should keep all of that in mind.
-IQ doesn't "measure intelligence".
+IQ doesn’t measure intelligence, and we don’t even have a clear definition of intelligence.
 IQ measures performance on certain tests.
-Performance on those tests is a partial effect of certain mental abilities.
-Those mental abilities are a partial effect of inherited genetic potential.
+Performance on those tests is partly determined by mental abilities.
+Those mental abilities are partly determined by inherited genetic potential.
 Not all mental abilities are tested by IQ tests.
-"IQ" is not a synonym for intelligence, although it might sometimes be convenient to pretend that it is.
+“IQ” is not a synonym for intelligence, although it might sometimes be convenient to pretend that it is.

 Having said all that, IQ is a very useful metric.
 Why?
 Because it has predictive power.
-IQ is correlated (positively or negatively) with many other things, such as educational attainment, income, and criminality.
+IQ is correlated (positively or negatively) with many other things, such as educational attainment, income and criminality.
 At the level of countries, average IQ correlates with per capita GDP.
-I haven't done the analysis, but I would bet that it also negatively correlates with homicide rates at a global level.
-IQ is useful because we can measure it with standardized tests and use those data to generate explanations and predictions.
+I haven’t done the analysis, but I would bet that it also negatively correlates with homicide rates.
+IQ is a useful metric because we can measure it with standardized tests and use those data to generate explanations and predictions.

 To summarize, IQ is a useful metric as long as you understand what it is and what it isn’t.